sarvagyakrcs/DSA-Notes/1.Bit-Manipulation/1.Binary Number Systems and Bit Manipulation Fundamentals/README.md

 3. **Overlooking integer overflow**: Operations like left shift can easily cause overflow if not careful.

-4. **Misinterpreting right shift results with negative numbers**: In some languages, right shift on negative numbers performs arithmetic shift (preserving sign bit).
+4. **Misinterpreting right shift results with negative numbers**: In C++, right shift on negative numbers performs arithmetic shift (preserving sign bit).

 5. **Incorrectly calculating binary-decimal conversions**: Double-check your conversions by working through the examples step by step.